 The portion of your engine's power range you use can be adjusted by changing the final drive ratio with different sized driven sprockets.
 Gearing changes allow you to more closely match the type of terrain and the available traction.
 Normally, a change of one tooth on the driven sprocket will be sufficient.

-There is a choice of both higher and lower final drive ratios with two optional driven sprockets.
-Like the optional springs, these sprockets are listed in the Optional Parts List section of this manual (page 170).
+There is a choice of lower final drive ratio with optional driven sprocket.

+Like the optional springs, this sprocket is listed in the Optional Parts List section of this manual (page 162).